-Resident involvement
+Ø Resident involvement

 Village operators must consult with residents on certain matters, such as increases in charges or refurbishment.
-In some villages residents will be quite involved in how their village is run.
-Some villages will have active resident committees who can help you deal with village management if you wish.
+In some villages

 Talk to the residents and the residents' committee or committee chairperson, if there is one, before deciding on which village to move into.
 Ask them about how involved they are in running the village, and how management responds to their involvement.